agatha-duzan/agatha-duzan.github.io/README.md

 <p style='text-align: justify;'>
 Note that transparent colors is when the analysis is not statistacally relevent (p-value > 0.05)

-This tendency is smaller for some categories such as *New & Politics* or bigger for *Education*.
-Namely, in *Education* Climate change related have much less views than Non Climate Videos.
+This tendency is smaller for some categories such as New & Politics or bigger for Education.
+Namely, in Education climate videos have much less views than Non Climate Videos.
-*Non Profit and Activism* is the only category where being a climate change related videos positively impact the number of view, though this impact is not statistcally relevant
+Non Profit and Activism is the only category where being a climate change related videos positively impact the number of view, though this impact is not statistcally relevant
 </p>

 <p style='text-align: justify;'>